-The above map show the number of aircraft infringements during 2018 and the location and height of each aircraft infringement.
+The above maps show the number of aircraft infringements during 2018/2020 the location and height of each aircraft infringement.
 It is imperative that infringements are reduced because of the safety implications, and in addition to the delays caused to VFR/IFR inbound and outbound aircraft.

 If a pilot does infringe then the CAA have created a form for completion, the link is here CAA Infringement Form